-House sitters offer either overnight services or daily visits.
-If you want someone to stay in your home each night you are away, look for a house sitter who is willing to move into your house during your vacation.
+House sitters offer overnight services or daily visits.
+If you want someone to stay in your home each night you are away, look for a house sitter who will move into your house.
 Overnight house sitters typically look after your home, yard, pool and pets every day, just as you would.
 You can ask them to forward mail, pick up newspapers and report problems to you.
 Daily visit house sitters may or may not offer all these services.

 House sitting services are negotiable.
 You should be able to find a house sitter who will perform the tasks you need done, provided you allow yourself enough time for research and negotiations.

 That depends on where you live, how long you want someone to stay in your home and what you want your house sitter to do.
 Daily rates start as low as $15 and go up from there.
 Most house sitters charge extra for pet-sitting services, particularly if you have dogs that need daily walks.

 There are many ways to find a house sitter.
 Ask friends and neighbors to refer house sitters.
 Check with a house sitter referral or matching service, such as HouseCarers, MindMyHouse, Housem8.com (UK and France) or House Sitters America.
 Check with local universities for students who need a place to stay during school breaks.

 Regardless of how you find your house sitter, always check references.
 Ask for a security deposit or bond to cover any damage your house sitter causes.

 How Should I Prepare for My House Sitter's Arrival?